 🔪 How To Make Jiffy Corn Casserole

-This recipe really is as simple as opening packages and mixing the ingredients together.
+This recipe is as simple as opening packages and mixing the ingredients.
 You will need a mixing bowl, silicone spatula, and 8x8 baking dish to get started!

 1 corn casserole makes about 8 servings.
 It's perfect for any time you are having company!

 - Prep.
 Preheat your oven to 350°F (175°C) and butter an 8x8 inch baking dish.